caim-org/caim-app/README.md

 4. Migrate the database via `python manage.py migrate`
 5. Build test data with `python manage.py shell < seed.py`

+## How to contribute

+We welcome your help!
+Please browse the attached project and issues for things to work on (more will be added shortly).
+Please branch off `main`, implement your feature, and send a pull request.

 ## Hosting

 The app is currently hostest on AWS AppRunner.